-- An administrator calls the parents/guardians and the referral must be processed in FOCUS. [required] - The teacher/administrator writes a referral, administrator confers with the student and the referral must be processed in FOCUS. [required.] - An administrator assigns 3-5 days out of school suspension. - An administrator warns the student and parents/guardians of the consequence of the second offense. [required.] - Guidance Counselors assist with fact finding and counseling of students. - The student/parent/guardian makes restitution when required. - The Resource Officer administers a civil citation when appropriate. - A law enforcement officer is called to give assistance when necessary. - Corporal punishment (one to two paddlings) - Teacher/Administrator will refer the student to the MTSS/Problem Solving Team. [required]
+- An administrator calls the parents/guardians and the referral must be processed in FOCUS. [required] - The teacher/administrator writes a referral, the administrator confers with the student and the referral must be processed in FOCUS. [required.] - An administrator assigns 3-5 days out of school suspension. - An administrator warns the student and parents/guardians of the consequence of the second offense.

+[required.]

+- Guidance Counselors assist with fact finding and counseling of students. - The student/parent/guardian makes restitution when required. - The Resource Officer/School Safety Officer administers a civil citation when appropriate. - A law enforcement officer is called to give assistance when necessary. - Teacher/Administrator will refer the student to the MTSS/Problem Solving Team. [required]

-■ 2nd Offense
+2nd Offense

-- An administrator calls the parents/guardians. [required] - The teacher/administrator writes a referral. [required.] - An administrator confers with the student and the referral must be processed in FOCUS. [required.] - An administrator assigns 5 days out of school suspension and conducts a hearing. - An administrator warns the student and parent/guardian of the consequences of the third offense.
+- An administrator calls the parents/guardians. [required] - The teacher/administrator writes a referral. [required.] - An administrator confers with the student and the referral must be processed in FOCUS. [required.]. - An administrator assigns 5 days out of school suspension and conducts a hearing. - An administrator warns the student and parent/guardian of the consequences of the third offense. - An administrator informs the student and parent/guardian that all subsequent referrals will result in recommendation for alternative placement and/or expulsion. [required.] - The student/parent/guardian makes restitution when required. - The Resource Officer administers a civil citation when appropriate.

-- An administrator informs the student and parent/guardian that all subsequent referrals will result in recommendation for alternative placement and/or expulsion. [required.] - The student/parent/guardian makes restitution when required. - The Resource Officer administers a civil citation when appropriate. - A law enforcement officer is called to give assistance when necessary. - Corporal punishment (two to three paddlings)
+A law enforcement officer is called to give assistance when necessary.